Dispute Resolution

 You must provide:

-- •Relevant message history (already visible to DropSwap)
+• Relevant message history (your swap thread is already visible to DropSwap)

 Step 2 — Evidence Review